VATSIM-UK/core/README.md

 # About

-Core is the flagship application of VATSIM UK.
+Core is amazing and the flagship application of VATSIM UK.
 Originally designed to handle Single Sign-On (SSO) for our other applications, it now serves as the main hub for all member information and any new features we introduce.

 # Issue Tracking